-And even though it didn’t really matter what version of mosquito-born illness I contracted, I did follow through with my doctor’s advice and went to have a blood test and pee in a cup.
+And even though it didn’t really matter what version of mosquito-born illness I contracted, I did follow through with my doctor’s advice and went to the lab for a blood test and to pee in a cup.
 Always a treat.

 And, in the usual island fashion, since my tests two weeks ago, I’ve heard nothing.
 No phone call.
-No mail (of course, island mail delivery being what it is, I could still receive something in early 2017).
+No mail (of course, island mail delivery being what it is, I could still receive something six months from now).
 Nada.
 Just crickets.

 So today I finally got around to chasing down the results.
 More for idle curiosity at this point, since I feel much, much better.
 But still, since everyone I know here seems to have come down with the rash/fever/joint pain illness, it seems worthy to know exactly what I had.
-You know, so I can join the game of “name your island illness.”
+You know, so I can join in the next round of “name your island illness.”

 Off I went to my doctor’s office.
 After much checking and discussion among the nurses, the final conclusion was…no results there.
 They suggested I just go to the lab and see if they had them.
 Uh, well I hope so.
 But after five years of island living, I never take anything for granted anymore.

 The distinct possibility of never knowing what affliction I had started to occur to me.

 But on I pushed…to the lab.
 I am ever the optimist.